History of the Palestinians

-During Ottoman times (1834–1917)
+Ottoman occupation (1834–1917)

-Birth of the nationalist feeling
+Nationalist feeling

 Under the Ottomans, Palestine's Arab population mostly saw themselves as Ottoman subjects.
 Kimmerling and Migdal consider the revolt in 1834 of the Arabs in Palestine as the first formative event of the Palestinian people.
 In the 1830s, Palestine was occupied by the Egyptian vassal of the Ottomans, Muhammad Ali and his son Ibrahim Pasha.
 The revolt was precipitated by popular resistance against heavy demands for conscripts.
 Peasants were well aware that conscription was nothing less than a death sentence.
 Starting in May 1834, the rebels took many cities, among them Jerusalem, Hebron and Nablus.
 In response, Ibrahim Pasha sent in his army, finally defeating the last rebels on 4 August in Hebron.
 Nevertheless, the Arabs in Palestine remained part of a Pan-Islamist or Pan-Arab national movement.

 In 1882 the population numbered approximately 320,000 people, 25,000 of whom were Jewish.
 Many of these were Arab Jews and in the narrative works of Arabs in Palestine in the late Ottoman period – as evidenced in the autobiographies and diaries of Khalil Sakakini and Wasif Jawhariyyeh – "native" Jews were often referred to as abnaa al-balad (sons of the country), 'compatriots', or Yahud awlad Arab ("Jews, sons of Arabs").

 At the beginning of the 20th century, a "local and specific Palestinian patriotism" emerged.
 The Palestinian identity grew progressively.
 In 1911, a newspaper named Falastin was established in Jaffa by Palestinian Christians and the first Palestinian nationalist organisations appeared at the end of the World War I Two political factions emerged. al-Muntada al-Adabi, dominated by the Nashashibi family, militated for the promotion of the Arab language and culture, for the defense of Islamic values and for an independent Syria and Palestine.
 In Damascus, al-Nadi al-Arabi, dominated by the Husayni family, defended the same values.

 When the First Palestinian Congress of February 1919 issued its anti-Zionist manifesto rejecting Zionist immigration, it extended a welcome to those Jews "among us who have been Arabicized, who have been living in our province since before the war; they are as we are, and their loyalties are our own."

 According to Benny Morris, Palestinian Arab nationalism as a distinct movement appeared between April and July 1920, after the Nebi Musa riots, the San Remo conference and the failure of Faisal to establish the Kingdom of Greater Syria.